A Peer-to-Peer Learning Community for Python Enthusiasts…Just Like You

 Hey, I'm Dan Bader and I've been in your shoes.
 I know how hard it is to grow your programming skills without a good support group.
 That's why I founded PythonistaCafe.

-Since I started dbader.org in 2012 it has grown into a Python training resource with more than 50,000 developers visiting each month.
-I also run a weekly Python newsletter with 10,000 subscribers and a YouTube channel with Python tutorials that reaches several thousand viewers each month.
+Since I started dbader.org in 2012 it has grown into a Python training resource with more than 200,000 developers visiting each month.
+I'm also the editor-in-chief at Real Python which gets more than a million pageviews a month, I host a weekly email Python newsletter with 100,000 subscribers, and a YouTube channel with Python tutorials that reaches thousands of viewers each month.

 I'm not saying this to brag—but so you can see that there's momentum behind this.
 We have a sustainable way to attract new people to the community, and I'm personally invested and committed to supporting it in the long run.